everydaycookingtips.com

 Honey Butter Recipe

-A simple and delicious recipe for homemade honey butter, perfect for spreading on biscuits, toast, or pancakes.
+A simple and delicious honey butter made by mixing softened butter with honey, perfect for spreading on toast, muffins, or pancakes.

 Prep : 10 Total : 25 minutes